A landing theorem for entire functions with bounded post-singular sets: Landing at hyperbolic sets

 \section{Landing at hyperbolic sets}

 \begin{proof}[Proof of Theorem~\ref{thm:hyperboliclanding_abstract}] Let $K$ be a hyperbolic set of $f$.
 Replacing $f$ by a sufficiently high iterate, there is a neighbourhood $U$ of $K$ such that $\lvert f'(z)\rvert \geq 2$ for all $z\in U$.
 (It is easy to see that proving the theorem for an iterate of $f$ also establishes it for $f$ itself; we leave the details to the reader.)
 We may additionally assume that the disc $D$ in the definition of fundamental domains is chosen so large that $K\subset D$.
+Finally, by Corollary~\ref{cor:shrinking}, it is enough to prove~\ref{item:uniformlanding} for some specific choice of $\zeta\in W_0$.
+Therefore we may fix $\zeta$ belonging to an unbounded connected component of $W_0\cap f^{-1}(D)$, as required in the hypothesis of Lemma~\ref{lem:boundeddomain}.

 Set $\delta \defeq \dist(K, \partial U)$.
 For $z\in K$, define $B_0(z)\defeq B(z,\delta)$, and let $B_n(z)$ denote the connected component of $f^{-n}(B_0(f^n(z)))$ containing $z$.
 Then $\overline{B_{n+1}(z)}\subset B_n(z)$ for all $n$, and $f\colon B_{n+1}(z)\to B_{n}(f(z))$ is a conformal isomorphism.
 For $n\geq 0$, define